 4. Garden Window

 A garden window is a window that extends past your home’s facade, which offers a great space for knick-knacks or plants and flowers.
 The window has glass on all sides, as well as the top, so it looks a little like a glass box.
+It’s also one of the popular types of custom windows.

 The windows on the sides are usually casement windows and can be opened.
 Because of all the natural light coming in, this is a great place to grow herbs or keep houseplants that require a good amount of sunlight.
 Garden windows can also be customized in shape, size, and extra features, like a middle shelf.